-New Initiatives (to be included in the FY2022 UPWP if approved by the Board) - The City of Durham, Orange County, and the Lead Planning Agency (LPA) request the MPO Board fund the initiatives contained in this memorandum and illustrated in the attached table.
+The following new initiatives will be included in the FY2022 UPWP if approved by the Board.
+The City of Durham, Orange County, the Triangle J Council of Governments, and the Lead Planning Agency (LPA) request the MPO Board fund the initiatives contained in this memorandum and illustrated in the attached table.
 The Board can choose to approve all, none, or any of the proposed initiatives.
 The rationale for the LPA new initiatives request is to carry out the bold 2050 Metropolitan Transportation Plan (MTP) Goals and Objectives approved by the Board, including equitable engagement, zero deaths, zero disparities, and carbon neutrality by 2050.